top of page

 Apertura oficial.jpg

-Photographs taken in 1986 of the condition in which the two main rooms of the Paoli House were found.
-Photographs by Nelson García Santos
+Photos taken in 1986 showing the condition in which the two main rooms of Casa Paoli were found.
+Photos by Nelson García Santos.

 CP hallway before.jpg